 We welcome our international students (any student requiring a visa to attend) to SIG and value the richness of diversity in culture and orientation they bring to our programs.
 Here are some guidelines to assist you in the application process.

 - For international students, the eligibility processes for domestic students apply.
-Scores derived from ability and achievement tests administered in each student’s country of origin will qualify as well, as long as the scores are within the top 5% of national norms for their country. (i.e. SCAT, PSAT, SAT, ACT)
+Scores derived from ability and achievement tests administered in each studentís country of origin will qualify as well, as long as the scores are within the top 5% of national norms for their country (i.e. SCAT, PSAT, SAT, ACT).

 - A high level of English language proficiency in speaking and writing is necessary for students to integrate successfully into the SIG academic program.
-International students are required to provide evidence of their English proficiency through the submission of standardized English language test scores (i.e. - TOEFL™, TOEFL Junior™) or a school transcript indicating a proficient ( A or B or the equivalent) grade in English courses.
+International students are required to provide evidence of their English proficiency through the submission of standardized English language test scores (i.e. - TOEFL™, TOEFL Junior™, ELTIS) or a school transcript indicating a proficient ( A or B or the equivalent) grade in English courses.
+A Skype interview may be required.

 - All international applications must be received by April 15, as there is limited enrollment accepted per country per campus.
 Applications received after April 15 will be accepted as space allows.

-- At the beginning of the program, the Residential Dean will ensure that the students’ passports and valuables are collected during registration, safely stored, and returned at the end of the session.
+- At the beginning of the program, the Residential Dean will ensure that the studentsí passports and valuables are collected during registration, safely stored, and returned at the end of the session.

-- Students attending SIG at UC Berkeley (Session II) may enroll in an English Language Learners (ELL) Lab during one period of the academic day.
+- Students attending SIG at UC Berkeley (Session II) or Yale University (Session II) may enroll in an English Language Learners (ELL) Lab during one period of the academic day.
 Some students may be required to enroll in the ELL Lab following an on-campus language fluency assessment.

-- International students must be fluent in English to enjoy a successful and productive experience at a SIG program.
+- International students must be fluent in English to engage in a successful and productive experience at a SIG program.

 - SIG will assist with travel arrangements from airports to campuses only if requests and flight details are communicated at least one month in advance.
 See Campus Transportation and Greeter Services for more information.